ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Adding CoMID Endorsed Values to the Accepted Claims Set

-If a CoMID tag matches the Accepted Claims Set then the verifier must attempt to add Endorsed values from that tag to the Accepted Claims Set.
+If a CoMID tag matches the Accepted Claims Set then the Verifier must attempt to add Endorsed values from that tag to the Accepted Claims Set.

-If any of the Endorsed values being added have the same `environment-map` and `measurement-values-map` key, but a different`measurement-values-map` value from the value in the Accepted Claims Map then the verifier MUST NOT add any part of the tag to the Accepted Claims Map.
+If any of the Endorsed values being added have the same `environment-map` and `measurement-values-map` key, but a different `measurement-values-map` value from the value in the Accepted Claims Map then the Verifier MUST NOT add any part of the tag to the Accepted Claims Map.

 ## Adding DICE/SPDM evidence to the Accepted Claims Set {#sec-dice-spdm}

 This section defines how evidence from DICE and/or SPDM is transformed into a format where it can be added to an accepted claims set.
-A verifier supporting DICE/SPDM format evidence should implement this section.
+A Verifier supporting DICE/SPDM format evidence should implement this section.

 ### Transforming SPDM Evidence to a format usable for matching